Type of Silver To Buy & How To Trade Silver Bullion

 Please note that all content is for reference only and not be interpreted as any trading advice.
 Emperor Bullion Limited is not responsible for the profit or loss of direct or indirect investment in the above information.
 Trading Over the Counter (OTC) Gold/Silver Bullion on margin carries a high level of risk and may not be suitable for all investors.
 Before deciding to trade OTC Gold/Silver Bullion offered by Emperor Bullion Limited, you should carefully consider your objectives, financial situation, needs, and level of experience.
 The possibility exists that you could sustain losses in excess of your deposited funds and therefore, you should not speculate with capital that you cannot afford to lose.
 You should be aware of all the risks associated with trading on margin.
 Emperor Bullion Limited recommends you seek advice from a separate financial advisor.

 OTC Gold/Silver Bullion trading carries a high degree of risk and may not be suitable for all investors.
 The high degree of leverage can work against you, as well as for you.
-OTC Gold/Silver Bullion is not regulated by the Securities and Futures Commission (""SFC"") and therefore trading OTC Gold/Silver Bullion will not be subject to rules or regulations promulgated by the SFC.
-Before deciding to trade OTC Gold/Silver Bullion you should carefully consider your investment objectives, level of experience, and risk appetite.
-The possibility exists that you could sustain losses in excess of your deposited fund or even more in extreme circumstances and therefore, you should not invest money that you cannot afford to lose.
+OTC Gold/Silver Bullion is not regulated by the Securities and Futures Commission ("SFC"), and therefore, trading OTC Gold/Silver Bullion will not be subject to rules or regulations promulgated by the SFC.
+Before deciding to trade OTC Gold/Silver Bullion, you should carefully consider your investment objectives, level of experience, and risk appetite.
+The possibility exists that you could sustain losses in excess of your deposited fund or even more in extreme circumstances, and therefore, you should not invest money that you cannot afford to lose.
 You should be aware of all the risks associated with trading OTC Gold/Silver Bullion and seek advice from an independent financial advisor if you require additional information.

 Please note that commensurate with the opening/closing of the market for the underlying instrument, traders may experience gaps in market prices.
 Due to the volatility expressed during these time periods, trading at the open or at the close, can involve additional risk and must be factored into any trading decision.
 These time periods are specifically mentioned because they are associated with the lowest levels of market liquidity and can be followed by significant movements in prices for both OTC Gold/Silver Bullion.

 OTC Gold/Silver Bullion trading allows you to potentially profit or sustain a loss from the fluctuations in the price of the underlying instrument.
 The price of OTC Gold/Silver Bullion is based on the price of the underlying instrument and is not traded on an exchange regardless of the status or location of the underlying instrument.
-Therefore, it is an over the counter (OTC) product, and you are trading with Emperor Bullion Limited as the counterparty to all transactions you undertake.
+Therefore, it is an over-the-counter (OTC) product, and you are trading with Emperor Bullion Limited as the counterparty to all transactions you undertake.